cx9941/Pre-DyGAE/README.md

 Note that pytorch >= 1.13.0

 ## Dataset
 The datasets used in our experiments were collected from the public information of one of the largest online recruitment platforms.
 We gathered JDs spanning a diverse range of occupations, covering the period from January 2020 to December 2023.
 Along this line, we constructed large-scale datasets from four major industries, i.e., the Daily dataset (Dai), Finance dataset (Fin), IT dataset (IT), and Manufacturing dataset (Man).
 They have the same format in this repository.
-The four datasets are stored in a form of quadruple sets < occupation − relation − skill − demand > without specific names of occupations and skills for protecting company privacy.
+The four datasets are stored in a form of quadruple sets < occupation − relation − skill − demand > without specific names of occupations and skills for protecting the privacy.

 ### Occupational Skill Demand